 I held my breath hoping it would be of interest.
 We had over 50 people participate in our four breakout groups.
 We received incredible feedback during the session.
 I knew we hit the mark when someone found me at the conference a day later and added to the ideas she gave in that conference!
 One of the most fascinating things about the session was the amalgamation of different people, backgrounds, and understandings.
 Watching everyone’s experiences come to life was incredible.
 We captured all the information and presented to a user group from a major partner in the AP space.

 What has happened since has astounded me.
 I guess we hit a nerve, because it has been well-received.
-The session is being repeated this fall at ASUG Fall Focus.
-Did you register yet?
-It is also being presented at the Super User Experience Event in Irving, Texas (Register here for that event).
 Further, a second partner has asked it to be presented at their user conference.
 I could keep going, but you get the general idea.

 It has been a delightfully interesting expedition.
 So, I ask you, what one step should you be taking that might lead you down a new path?
 What are you waiting for?